needle-mirror/com.unity.netcode/Documentation~/installation.md

 # Netcode for Entities Project Setup

-To setup Netcode for Entities you need to make sure you are on the correct version of the Editor.
+To setup Netcode for Entities, you need to make sure you are on the correct version of the Editor.

 ## Unity Editor Version